 The President remarked that historically the broadest field for interaction has been with Russia.
 However, because of that certain issues emerge from time to time, the countries need to address and solve them.
 “The most topical issues are in the economic dimension today.
 There are virtually no problems in other fields,” the Belarusian leader said.

-There are attempts in the Russian media space to produce fake news by decontextualizing and distorting the statements made during the recent Big Conversation with the President event, Alexander Lukashenko said.
+There are attempts in the Russian media space to produce fake news by decontextualizing and distorting the statements made during the recent Big Conversation with the President event, Aleksandr Lukashenko said.
 “This became particularly pronounced following the Big Conversation – fake news, one-sided reporting, attempts to quote statements, first of all my statements, out of context and interpret them any way they like in the Russian Federation,” the head of state said.

 To illustrate his point, the President cited speculations around a possibility to introduce a common currency for Belarus and Russia.
 This was presented in a way as if the Belarusian head of state gave a go-ahead for this move.
 “Before you agree on something, you should receive a proposal.
 If such a suggestion is made, you can agree or disagree, or reject it.
 Neither I nor Belarus were approached with such a proposal.
 Answering a question, I supposed that if this question is raised, Belarusians will not be against the common ruble.
 However, this is not the point.
 The big question is how to manage processes on the currency and financial markets, what kind of emission center we will have.
 It does not matter where it will be located.
 It is important what kind of functions it will assume.
 Those were my considerations,” the President said.

-Alexander Lukashenko believes that before we speak about the common ruble, we need to advance in resolving issues at a lower level.
+Aleksandr Lukashenko believes that before we speak about the common ruble, we need to advance in resolving issues at a lower level.
 “Today nearly 80% of our trade with Russia is settled in Russian rubles.
 I have recently approached the President [of Russia] with a suggestion: before we embark on something big, let us switch entirely to Russian rubles in our trade.
 This is our proposal.
 We are not afraid of it, but no one agrees to that.
 It means that Russia refuses to trade with its closest partner in Russian rubles preferring the hard currency - the ‘enemy’s’ dollars and euro.
 What is the point of the common ruble then?” the Belarusian leader wondered.